copdips/copdips.github.io/_posts/2021/2021-03-06-trying-python-pipreqs-and-pip-tools.md

 ### pipdeptree for dependency tree

-The pip-tools github page introduces also a dependency tree generation tool: [pipdeptree](https://github.com/jazzband/pip-tools#other-useful-tools) which is also very nice:
+The pip-tools' github page introduces also a dependency tree generation tool: [pipdeptree](https://github.com/jazzband/pip-tools#other-useful-tools) which is also very nice:

 ```bash
 (venv)$ pipdeptree